backdrop-contrib/bueditor/README.txt

 - TIPS AND TRICKS

-How to disable a button temporarily?

-Make the first line of the button content:
-php: return;/*
-and the last line:
-*/

 How to extend image or link dialogs to get values for other attributes of "img" and "a" tags from the user?
 How to create a dialog for any tag just like image or link dialogs?

-There is the eDefTagDialog(tag, fields, dtitle, stitle, func) function in default buttons library to create a dialog for any tag. tag -> tag name fields -> an array of attributes that are eiter strings or objects. dtitle -> dialog title. if not specified, "(tag) Tag Dialog" is used. stitle -> laber for submit button. if not specified, browser's default is used. func -> name of the function that will be executed after submission instead of the default one. (for advanced use)
+There is the E.tagDialog(tag, fields, options) method(introduced by default library) to create a dialog for any tag. tag -> tag name fields -> an array of attributes that are eiter strings or objects. options -> object containing optional parameters:
+  title: dialog title. if not specified, "Tag editor - (tag)" is used.
+  stitle: laber for submit button. if not specified, "OK" is used.
+  submit: custom submit handler. called with two parameters (tag, form)
+  validate: custom validator. called with two parameters (tag, form)
+  effect: jQuery effect ('slideDown' or 'fadeIn')

-The simplest form, for example: eDefTagDialog('div', ['id', 'class', 'style', 'html']);//html is a special keyword that represents inner html will create a DIV Tag Dialog requesting values of attributes id, class and style and also the inner html.
+The simplest form, for example:
+E.tagDialog('div', ['id', 'class', 'style', 'html']);//html is a special keyword that represents inner html will create a DIV Tag Dialog requesting values of attributes id, class and style and also the inner html.
-It will also detect if the selection is a proper DIV tag, and if so, will put the values of attributes to the corresponding fields.
+It will also detect if the current selection is a proper DIV tag, and if so, will put the values of attributes to the corresponding fields.
-After submission, it will enclose/replace the selection in textarea.
+After submission, it will enclose/replace the selection in the textarea.

 You might have noticed that fields in image/link dialogs are declared as objects not as strings.
 That's a customized form of declaring attributes.
 It is ideal to use an object if you want